 It will be business as usual here on Go Backpacking.

-After the trip concludes in Buenos Aires, I’ll shack up and get to work editing photos and writing blog posts to keep you motivated toward your own trip.
+After the trip concludes in Buenos Aires, I'll shack up and get to work editing photos and writing blog posts to keep you motivated toward a journey of your own.

 I'll be sharing my experiences on both Go Backpacking, as well as the G Adventures' blog.